qlik-bots/QlikBotNode/README.md

 Before continuing, make sure that you have these tools installed:

-- Make sure you have completed all of the steps in [Open Source at Qlik](https://github.com/qlik-bots/open-source) or [Open Source at Qlik](https://github.com/qlik-oss/open-source)
 - Node.js >= 7.0
 - MySql >=14
 - Git bash if on Windows